ISDB: Adoption

 ISDB-T was adopted for commercial transmissions in Japan in December 2003.
 It currently comprises a market of about 100 million television sets.
 ISDB-T had 10 million subscribers by the end of April 2005.
-Along with the wide use of ISDB-T, the price of receivers is getting low.
+Along with the wide adoption of ISDB-T, the price of receivers is decreasing over time.
 The price of ISDB-T STB in the lower end of the market is ¥19800 as of 19 April 2006.
 By November 2007 only a few older, low-end STB models could be found in the Japanese market (average price U$180), showing a tendency towards replacement by mid to high-end equipment like PVRs and TV sets with inbuilt tuners.
-In November 2009, a retail chain AEON introduced STB in 40 USD, followed by variety of low-cost tuners.
+In November 2009, a retail chain AEON introduced STB in US$40, followed by variety of low-cost tuners.
 The Dibeg web page confirms this tendency by showing low significance of the digital tuner STB market in Japan.

 Brazil, which used an analogue TV system (PAL-M) that slightly differed from any other countries, has chosen ISDB-T as a base for its DTV format, calling it ISDB-Tb or internally SBTVD (Sistema Brasileiro de Televisão Digital-Terrestre).
-The Japanese DiBEG group incorporated the advancements made by Brazil -MPEG4 video codec instead of ISDB-T's MPEG2 and a powerful interaction middleware called Ginga- and has renamed the standard to "ISDB-T International".
+The Japanese DiBEG group incorporated the advancements made by Brazil (MPEG4 video codec instead of ISDB-T's MPEG2 and a powerful interaction middleware called Ginga) and renamed the standard to "ISDB-T International".
 Other than Argentina, Brazil, Peru, Chile and Ecuador which have selected ISDB-Tb, there are other South American countries, mainly from Mercosur, such as Venezuela, that chose ISDB-Tb, which providing economies of scale and common market benefits from the regional South American manufacturing instead of importing ready-made STBs as is the case with the other standards.
 Also, it has been confirmed with extensive tests realized by Brazilian Association of Radio and Television Broadcasters (ABERT), Brazilian Television Engineering Society (SET) and Universidade Presbiteriana Mackenzie the insufficient quality for indoor reception presented by ATSC and, between DVB-T and ISDB-T, the latter presented superior performance in indoor reception and flexibility to access digital services and TV programs through non-mobile, mobile or portable receivers with impressive quality.